 HOW OFTEN SHOULD I HAVE COUNSELLING?

 There's no right or wrong answer for this.
-Most clients have one session a week, but I can also be flexible - if you would like a different frequency (such as fortnightly, twice a week or ad hoc), we can discuss this in your first session.
+Most clients have one session a week, but I can also be flexible - if you would like a different frequency (such as fortnightly or twice a week), we can discuss this in your first session.

 HOW LONG DOES COUNSELLING TAKE TO WORK?